 Our Department coordinates 2 courses on the basic mechanisms and diagnostic methods of human diseases, i.e., the compulsory course 'Molecular Diagnostics Laboratory' (BBMS 3004), and the elective course 'Mechanisms and Pathology of Diseases' (BBMS 3003).

 There are currently over 40 postgraduate students in the Department studying for the research degrees of MPhil and PhD.
-The Department also actively engages in the teaching for the degree of Master of Medical Sciences (MMedSc) offered by our Medical Faculty.
+The Department also offers a Master of Molecular and Diagnostic Pathology (MMDPath) programme to health care professionals, providing a wide range of topics in Molecular and Diagnostic pathology.
+At the same time we actively engage in the teaching for the degree of Master of Medical Sciences (MMedSc) offered by our Medical Faculty.
 The Specialised Courses organized by the Department are accredited by the Hong Kong Medical Laboratory Technologists Board.

 The Department is actively engaged in postgraduate training in the various clinical disciplines of pathology.
 Trainees currently take the Fellowship of the Hong Kong College of Pathologists examinations and usually either the membership examination of the Royal College of Pathologists (U.K.) or the Australasian College Fellowship examinations as well.